HL Service FAQs

 - How are the cost figures for my investments calculated?

-The cost figures shown for investments held within the Vantage Service are based on the total number of units/shares held, multiplied by the average cost price (including dealing charges and stamp duty) of all purchases in the stock.
+The cost figures shown for investments held with HL are based on the total number of units/shares held, multiplied by the average cost price (including dealing charges and stamp duty) of all purchases in the stock.
 The average cost price is calculated by reference to purchases only; it makes no reference to sales.

 - Investor buys 5,000 shares for £1 each at a cost of £5,000